ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 ### Failures:

 - Cart has sustained multiple practices, but is already showing signs of wear.
-Horizontal beams are starting to pull apart at one end.
+Horizontal beams are starting to pull apart at one end, indicating more hardware is needed to transfer forces to the deck in this area.
 One of the lock nuts on one wheel is coming loose, indicating that friction lock nuts are not enough to resist loosening due to rattling.
 - Plywood is looking weathered.
 - Although the carriage bolts in the rear helped restrict rotation of the rear wheels and improve steering, the small